Should I Become a Veterinarian?

 Step 4: Gain Experience

 After becoming licensed, you might choose to gain further practical and specialized experience in the field by interning for a year before applying for a more permanent position.
 The majority of veterinarians work with small companion animals in private clinics.
 A smaller percentage of veterinarians choose to specialize in working with equines or other large animals, exotic animals, or zoo animals.

 To be eligible for certification in a specialty field, such as internal medicine or surgery, you must have completed either a residency or additional education.
-Residency programs usually involve multiple years working at a specified location where a veterinarian receives supervised training in his or her chosen specialty.
+Residency programs involve multiple years working at a specified location where a veterinarian receives supervised training in his or her chosen specialty.

 National and state associations exist for veterinarians.
 Membership benefits may include access to newsletters, professional connections, published literature on the latest veterinary topic, and resources for continuing education.